 Cost Comparison Across Routes (3-Year Single Applicant, Small Sponsor)

-Budgeting Strategies and Hidden Costs
+Budgeting Strategies & Hidden Costs

 Conclusion